About me

 • Term-based wheel classes at Ata Ceramics.
 To sign up to mailing list for info and notifications about new courses/spaces email coralie.winn@gmail.com.
 These classes usually run for the same length as the school term, for 2 hours per week.
 Day and evening classes.

-• To view any current classes with spaces available at Ata, visit Ata Ceramics on Instagram and go to the link in the bio.
+• To view any current classes with spaces available at Ata, click here.
+You can sign up to the mailing list to hear about classes there too.

 Commissions

 I am open to commissions depending on the fit with my work, quantity required and my capacity.
-Take a look at my Glaze Samples page as a guide for what I can do.
+Take a look at my Glaze Samples page as a guide for what I can do as well as my Instagram account.
 Please get in touch to discuss.
 I also offer wholesale prices to shops/galleries.

 Stockists

-Aside from Ata Ceramics (where I am based) I have work available at Henry Trading (Lyttelton), Wanderer & Sons (Dunedin), Hot Clay (Nelson), Captains Quarter Gallery (Akaroa).
+Aside from Ata Ceramics (where I am based) I have work available at Frances Nation (Arts Centre, ChCh) Henry Trading (Lyttelton), at Captains Quarter Gallery (Akaroa).
+There are also some of my best pieces for sale from time to time on this website here.

 Background

-After becoming interested in decorative ceramics in my early 20s, I left that hobby for more than a decade before returning to learn wheel throwing, starting in 2014.
+After exploring decorative ceramics in my early 20s, I left that hobby for more than a decade before returning to learn wheel throwing, starting in 2014.
 I was taught master potter Frederika Ernsten’s throwing technique by my teacher Gael Abraham.
 What began as a hobby is now much more.
 It’s a vocation, a skill, a practice, a need and an outlet.
-I began teaching wheel-throwing for beginners at Ata Ceramics in Lyttelton in 2019, taking over for founder Grace Uivel’s maternity leave and then never leaving.
-I now manage the Ata studio and have my own production space out back.
-I also run the occasional handbuilding workshop for small groups.
+I began teaching wheel-throwing for beginners at Ata Ceramics in Lyttelton in 2019, covering founder Grace Uivel’s maternity leave and then never leaving.
+I now manage the Ata studio day-to-day and have my own studio space out back.
+I also run the occasional handbuilding workshop or wheel taster session for small groups.